-23 The Department of Justice and Regulation Victoria undertake a comprehensive review of the Victims of Crime Assistance jurisdiction examining the accessibility of the jurisdiction for victims of family violence.
+23 The Department of Justice and Regulation Victoria undertakes a comprehensive review of the VOCA jurisdiction examining the accessibility of the jurisdiction for victims of family violence.

 GREATER AVAILABILITY OF INFORMATION

 Information is power

 Women involved in this research relied on information, often given by their abuser, to make decisions affecting their wellbeing.